metio/terraform-provider-k8s/docs/data-sources/cluster_x_k8s_io_cluster_class_v1alpha4_manifest.md

 Required:

-- `ref` (Attributes) Ref is a required reference to a custom resourceoffered by a provider. (see [below for nested schema](#nestedatt--spec--workers--machine_deployments--template--infrastructure--ref))
+- `ref` (Attributes) Ref is a required reference to a custom resource offered by a provider. (see [below for nested schema](#nestedatt--spec--workers--machine_deployments--template--infrastructure--ref))

 <a id="nestedatt--spec--workers--machine_deployments--template--infrastructure--ref"></a>
 ### Nested Schema for `spec.workers.machine_deployments.template.infrastructure.ref`